apache/brpc/docs/en/http_service.md

 ![img](../images/restful_2.png)

-will be normalized to `foo/bar`, where extra slashes from both sides and the middle are removed.
+in which unresolved_path are both `foo/bar`.
+The extra slashes at the left, the right, or the middle are removed.

 Note that `cntl.http_request().uri().path()` is not ensured to be normalized, which is `"//v1//queue//stats//foo///bar//////"` and `"//vars///foo////bar/////"` respectively in the above example.

-The built-in service page of `/status` shows all the methods along with their URLs, whose form are: `@URL1 @URL2` ...
+The built-in service page of `/status` shows customized URLs after the methods, in form of `@URL1 @URL2` ...

 ![img](../images/restful_3.png)